Academic Standards Subcommittee

-- Additional ex-officio membership may be recommended by the subcommittee, the Academic Policies Committee, the Executive Committee, or the President or designee.
+Additional Ex-Officio membership may be recommended by the committee, the Executive Committee, or the President or designee.

 - The term of appointment for faculty representatives shall be for two years, with the possibility of reappointment.
 Appointments will be staggered to ensure that approximately one-half of the faculty members are appointed each year.

 - The term of the non-voting / ex-officio members will be one-year, except for the University Staff Assembly representative who will serve a two year term.

 - The Chair shall be elected from and be among the voting members of the Committee.

 - The term of office of the Chair shall be one year.
 The term shall begin at noon on the last day of the spring semester in which elected and shall end at noon on the last day of the spring semester of the following year.

 - A faculty member may be elected to serve up to three consecutive terms of one year each as the Committee Chair.
 After an interval of a year following the end of the third consecutive term, the faculty member shall become eligible again for election to the Chair of the Committee.